mercy-ndungu/kenya-health-fairness-audit/README.md

 1. Only 47 data points.
 Any model on 47 rows should be treated as exploratory, not conclusive.
 2. The infrastructure score target variable was built by us using equal weights for beds, functionality, and public access.
 These weights were not validated with health policy experts or affected communities.
 3. Public facility ownership data could not be verified and was excluded.
 This means the model does not account for how accessible facilities actually are to low-income populations.
 4. The KMHFL reflects registered facilities.
-Unregistered or informal health infrastructure — which is more common in underserved counties — is entirely invisible to this model.
+Unregistered or informal health infrastructure, which is more common in underserved counties and is entirely invisible to this model.
 5. Counties where the model overestimates the infrastructure score are at risk of receiving fewer resources if predictions are used naively.

 **WHO SHOULD REVIEW THIS MODEL BEFORE ANY DEPLOYMENT**